AJGrey/alx-system_engineering-devops/0x01-shell_permissions/README.md

- A script that sets the mode of the file hello
+A script to set mirror permissions